 Waking up was like being born.
 At first there was no memory, only awareness.
 It was dark.
 It was cold.
 Light, breaking through the darkness, expanded overhead, much like the journey from the womb.
 The primal sense of sight and hearing alerted him to a simple fact: he was alive, but frightened and very cold.
 As he was extracted, warm air now blew over him.
 He was, in the second stage of cognition, in a strange, unfamiliar place in which a face, which meant nothing in his present state, loomed overhead.
 Like an infant, fearful of the experience, he gasped his first breath of air and screamed in terror, as he was raised up out of the chamber and exposed to a flood of light.

-“There-there, Captain Drexel,” the attendant murmured.
+“There-there, Captain Drexel,” an attendant murmured.
 “I’ll get you cleaned up.
 It’s just the cryogel; your memory will return.”

-Dragged out by his attendant, wet and oozing gel, he was hauled by his armpits across the floor limply at first.
+Pulled out of the chamber by the attendant, wet and oozing with cryogel, he was dragged limply by his armpits across the floor.
 As he began thrashing about weakly under the attendant’s control, he was strapped onto stool.
 A spray of water cascaded suddenly from above.
-Inside this second, translucent chamber, full cognition came slowly for him as the gel was rinsed off and the attendants scrubbed him clean.
+Inside this second, translucent chamber, full cognition came slowly for him as the gel was rinsed off and two attendants scrubbed him clean.
 Flashes of memory—people, places, and events, blinked off and on in his head.
-As the gel was rinsed from his eyes, his vision cleared, and, to his horror, the features of his mid-wife became clear: a creature with two orbs on each side of a protuberance with a vibrating slit below its mouth that uttered gibberish as it jerked him about.
+As the gel was rinsed from his eyes, his vision cleared, and, to his horror, the features of his mid-wife became clear: a bipedal creature with shiny blue orbs loomed over him.
+Between the two orbs there was a strange-looking protuberance with a vibrating slit below uttering gibberish as it jerked him about.
 Of course, in his current state of awareness, Captain Drexel was unfamiliar with humans.
 On the other side of this wet place, a second specter, still shadowy, appeared, and began rapping on the door.

 “Calm down captain,” it called cheerily, “we all go through it.
 It’s cold, dark, and scary at first.
 Sandra, one of our ship’s androids, scrubbed me up, too.
 Then—poof—except for what she told me, I didn’t remember a thing.”